ArtskydJ/jpc-autonomous-framework/README.md

 Aliases: `encode2(spd)`, `encode(spd, spd)`

+###unsigned int speeds(int l, int r)

+Returns an encoded number for the left to go a speed of `l`, and the right to go going a speed of `r`.

+Alias: `encode(l, r)`

 ###unsigned int turn(int spd)

-Returns an encoded number for the left side going a speed of `spd`, and the right side going a speed of `-spd`.
+Returns an encoded number for the left to go a speed of `spd`, and the right to go a speed of `-spd`.

 Aliases: `encodeNegative2(spd)`, `encode(spd, -spd)`

-###unsigned int speeds(int l, int r)

-Returns an encoded number for the left side going a speed of `l`, and the right side going a speed of `r`.

-Alias: `encode(l, r)`

 ###unsigned int speedL(int l)

-Returns an encoded number for the left side going a speed of `l`, and the right side going a speed of 0.
+Returns an encoded number for the left side going a speed of `l`, and the right side to be stopped.

 Aliases: `encode(l, 0)`, `encodeL(l)`

 ###unsigned int speedR(int r)

-Returns an encoded number for the left side going a speed of 0, and the right side going a speed of `r`.
+Returns an encoded number for the left side to be stopped, and the right side going a speed of `r`.

 Aliases: `encode(0, r)`, `encodeR(r)`

 ###unsigned int gyro2(int deg)

+- `int deg`

 Returns an encoded number for the left side to go one way and the right side to go the other.
 It reads the gyro sensor specified in `config.c` as `CURRENT_GYRO` and uses `GYRO_P` to calculate the speeds the wheels should turn to accurately turn `deg` number of degrees.

 ###unsigned int enc(int dist)

+- `int dist`

 Returns an encoded number for the left and right sides to go to the target encoder distance.
 It reads the left and right encoders specified in `config.c` as `CURRENT_LEFT_ENC` and `CURRENT_RIGHT_ENC` and uses `ENC_DRV_P` to calculate the speeds the wheels should turn to accurately reach the setpoints.